Imitation Attacks and Defenses for Black-box Machine Translation Systems

 \subsection{Results: Attacks on Production Systems}

 The attacks break our imitation models and successfully transfer to production systems.
 We report the results for targeted flips and malicious nonsense in Table~\ref{tab:attack_numbers}.
-For our imitation models, we are able to successfully perturb the input in the majority ($> 3/4$) of cases.
+For our imitation models, we are able to perturb the input and cause the desired output in the majority ($> 3/4$) of cases.
 For the targeted flips attack, few perturbations are required (usually near 10\% of the tokens).
 Both attacks transfer at a reasonable rate, e.g., the targeted flips attack transfers 23\% of the time for \texttt{Systran}.

+For the untargeted universal trigger, \texttt{Systran}'s translations have a BLEU score of \textbf{5.46} with its original predictions after appending ``Siehe'' seven times, i.e., the translations of the inputs are almost entirely unrelated to the model's original output after appending the trigger phrase.
+We also consider a baseline where we append seven random BPE tokens; \texttt{Systran} achieves 62.2 and 58.8 BLEU when appending two different choices for the random seven tokens.

+For the universal suffix dropper, the translations from \texttt{Bing} drop the appended phrase and the subsequent suffix for \textbf{76} of the 100 inputs.

 To evaluate whether our imitation models are needed to generate transferable attacks, we also attack a Transformer Big model that is trained on the WMT14 training set.
 The adversarial attacks generated against this model transfer to Google 8.8\% of the time---about half as often as our imitation model.
 This shows that the imitation models, which are designed to be high-fidelity imitations of the production systems, considerably enhance the adversarial example transferability.